carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

+ADD LOGICAL WITH SIGNED IMMEDIATE could be useful when we need to produce a carry.
+SUBTRACT LOGICAL IMMEDIATE could be useful when we need to produce a borrow.
+(Note that there are no memory forms of ADD LOGICAL WITH CARRY and SUBTRACT LOGICAL WITH BORROW, so the high part of 128-bit memory operations would probably need to be done via a register.)

+--

+We don't use the halfword forms of LOAD REVERSED and STORE REVERSED (LRVH and STRVH).

+--

+We could take advantage of the various ...
+UNDER MASK instructions, such as ICM and STCM.

+--

+We could make more use of the ROTATE AND ...
+SELECTED BITS instructions.
+At the moment we only use RISBG, and only then for subword atomic operations.

+--

 DAGCombiner can detect integer absolute, but there's not yet an associated ISD opcode.
-We could add one and implement it using Load Positive.
+We could add one and implement it using LOAD POSITIVE.
-Negated absolutes could use Load Negative.
+Negated absolutes could use LOAD NEGATIVE.

 --